Quantum Stability at One Loop for BPS Membranes in a Lorentz-Covariant RVPD Matrix Model: Introduction

 \LyXZeroWidthSpace{}

-In this work we provide the first rigorous one-loop proof of quantum stability for non-commutative BPS membranes within a Lorentz-covariant M2-brane matrix model, built on Restricted Volume-Preserving Deformations (RVPD) and a restricted $\kappa$-symmetry that makes the BRST algebra close without an infinite ghost tower.

-Unlike BFSS, which relies on the light-cone gauge and is not manifestly Lorentz covariant, and unlike BLG/ABJM formulations\cite{Bagger_2007,Bagger_2008,Gustavsson_2009,Aharony_2008} that depend on special 3-algebra structures, our RVPD-based construction yields a finite-dimensional matrix regularization that remains Lorentz covariant and admits non-commutative membrane solutions in 2, 4, 6, and 8 dimensions.

-The key technical advance is that RVPD + restricted $\kappa$ closes into a consistent algebra, so the BRST complex terminates at finite level and the bosonic/fermionic physical fluctuations (9 vs. 9) cancel exactly at one loop, while the residual RVPD ghosts are benign and do not destabilize the vacuum.
+This establishes that the RVPD-based Lorentz-covariant matrix model provides a nontrivial quantum-consistent description of M2-branes\footnote{Unlike BFSS, which relies on the light-cone gauge and is not manifestly Lorentz covariant, and unlike BLG/ABJM formulations\cite{Bagger_2007,Bagger_2008,Gustavsson_2009,Aharony_2008} that depend on special 3-algebra structures, our RVPD-based construction yields a finite-dimensional matrix regularization that remains Lorentz covariant and admits noncommutative membrane solutions in 2, 4, 6, and 8 dimensions.}\footnote{The key technical advance is that RVPD + restricted $\kappa$ closes into a consistent algebra, so the BRST complex terminates at finite level and the bosonic/fermionic physical fluctuations (9 vs.9) cancel exactly at one loop, while the residual RVPD ghosts are benign and do not destabilize the vacuum.}\footnote{Our analysis is carried out around BPS backgrounds in the small-fluctuation regime, assumes $[\partial_{\tau},D_{a}]=0$ and standard trace inner products, treats bosonic/fermionic zero modes as collective coordinates, and employs the clock--shift basis to diagonalize the adjoint Laplacian.
+These conditions cover the backgrounds of physical interest and match the algebraic structure enforced by RVPD. }.

 \LyXZeroWidthSpace{}